APPLYING TO THE TEACHER EDUCATION PROGRAM

 for admission.
 (For most students, this means that the results

-of the MTTC - Basic Skills Test have not been received and/or
+of the MTTC - Professional Readiness Examination have not been received and/or

 ED 226 - Exceptional Child - Field Placement has not been completed.